Admyral-Security/admyral/README.md

 Built on [Temporal](temporal.io) (used by Netflix, Retool, and co.), Admyral ensures reliable, scalable workflows -- incl. secrets management for integrations.
 Deploy in under 5 minutes without infrastructure or scalability worries.

-### Start Automating Any Workflow 🎬
+### Start Automating Any Workflow - SecOps or GRC 🎬

-Make your security operations more efficient, accomplish more with less resources, and standardize the quality of your SOPs.
+Make your *security operations* more efficient, accomplish more with less resources, and standardize the quality of your SOPs.

-Example workflows:

--   Okta Invalid Sign-in Attempts Notification via Slack and PagerDuty
--   Sentinel Alerts to Slack
--   Triage using LLMs
--   Send VirusTotal Hash Scan Result via Email
+When automating workflows in *GRC/Compliance*, reduce the effort for IT-dependent manual controls.

-All of them can be found in [examples/playbooks/workflows](https://github.com/Admyral-Security/admyral-v2/tree/main/examples/playbooks/workflows).
+Example workflows can be found in [examples/playbooks/workflows](https://github.com/Admyral-Security/admyral/tree/main/examples).

 ## 📃 License